 Days in AR by Payer

 Breaking out AR by payer shows which insurance relationships need attention.
-Your overall AR days might look acceptable while one problematic payer drags down performance.
+Your overall AR days might look acceptable while one problematic payer is increasing the number of days accounts stay unpaid, especially across commercial plans and government payers.

 Clean Claim Rate